Looking to nail a phone interview you have coming up? Well read on.

 The final voice trick is to make sure that the pace is good.
 While there is too slow, slow is still better than too fast.
 The last thing you want is losing the interviewer because they can’t keep up with your runaway soliloquy.
 Acing a phone interview depends a great deal on keeping the other party engaged throughout the call.

 The neighbor suddenly starts their renovation project in the middle of the interview, or there’s a medical emergency, or your phone battery decides to retire, whether you’re on charge or not.
-Decide beforehand how you will handle events like these and have a plan B.
+Decide beforehand how you will handle events like these and have a plan B. For starters, you might want to have a second phone handy or another place to conduct the interview, that’s easily accessible within a few seconds.

 Or, worst case, you might have to phone the interviewer back as soon as you can and apologize.
 Ask whether it’s possible to reschedule.

-Knowing how to do well in a phone interview relies a lot on your ability to stay calm and focused.
+Knowing how to do well in a phone interview relies greatly on staying calm and focused.
 Preparation will get you halfway there, and the other half is just harnessing your inner best self through little confidence boosts along the way.
+Success comes with following sound advice, applying what you learn, and preparing for all eventualities.
+If you want to learn more about landing your dream job, we've got you covered!